Leading Through Change

 - Coming out the other side.

-Reality is, there is anxiety where there is no clarity.
+There is anxiety where there is no clarity.
 There is frustration where there is no vision.
 There is fear where there is no hope.
 As leaders, we cannot gloss over people’s emotions in the midst of loss, but we also cannot let them wallow in negative emotions.
 We have to help them let go and move through to the other side.

 A great leader is able to acknowledge the pain of loss while building bridges to the positive emotions that come from the new thing.